Cyfrin/Updraft/courses/solidity/1-simple-storage/10-mappings/+page.md

 > Mappings have a constant time complexity for lookups, meaning that retrieving a value by its key is done in constant time.

 > 🗒️ **NOTE**:br
 > The default value for all key types is zero.
-In our case, `nameToFavoriteNumber["ET"]` will equal to 0.
+In our case, `nameToFavoriteNumber["ET"]` equals 0.

 ### Conclusion